laurenthatch/CalSim-Rim-Inflows/documentation_of_excel_details.md

 **WATERSHED FACTORS:**

+these sheets use a watershed factor in their calculation in Final

+name  | sheets doc | appendix doc

-AMADR - doc
+AMADR   y		y

-CMP001 - no doc

-CMCHE - doc
+CMP001  n 		y, **in CMP014**

-CMCHE - doc
+CMCHE - y		y

-DEE023 - doc

-DSC035 - doc
+DEE023- y		y

+DSC035- y		y

+NFM010- n		n, **but see TCG003 (different #)**

-NHGAN - doc
+NHGAN - y		watershed not in this appendix

-TGC003 - no doc

-NFM010 - no doc

-UBEAR - no doc
+PARDE - y		n, say see table A-9, not in doc

-SLTSP - no doc
+SLTSP - n		y

+TGC003- n		y

+UBEAR - n		maybe? see STLSP

 The documented watershed factors should be updated.
-The table headings (maybe wrong) indicate that they use precip from
+The table headings (maybe wrong) indicate that most use precip from

 1971 - 2000.
 We have nearly double that data now.
+Some don't use precip and don't need updating.